GewelsJI/DGNet/README.md

 4. Testing Configuration:

-    + After you download all the pre-trained model and testing dataset, just run `MyTest.py` to generate the final prediction map: replace your trained model directory (`--snap_path`).
+    + After you download all the pre-trained models and testing datasets, just run `MyTest.py` to generate the final prediction map: replace your trained model directory (`--snap_path`).

     + Just enjoy it!